An understanding of how to mix colors brings joy and excitement to the art of painting.

 Color Wheel: A color wheel is indispensable when we are learning how to mix colors.
 It shows the relationship between different colors and it's useful in predicting the result of our mixing.

-Primary Colors: We will use a limited palette of the three primaries for mixing.
-Yellow, red and blue are equally spaced around the color wheel.
+The three primary colors; yellow, red and blue are equally spaced around the color wheel.

 Manufactures don't make the exact primary colors.
-The following three colors are widely available and they are fine to practice mixing.
+However, the following three colors are widely available and they are fine to practice mixing.

 Palette: A place to layout the colors that has enough space for mixing.

-Painting Surface: Practice canvas paper or watercolor paper are just fine to see the results of mixing.
+Painting Surface: Canvas paper or watercolor paper are just fine to see the results of mixing.

 Looking at the color wheel, each secondary color is half way between two primary colors.